Same Sex Divorce

 The same sex divorce attorneys of Jacobs Berger understand that while no two divorces are alike, many involve commonalities.
 We take pride in using our experience to offer dynamic and personalized legal solutions for those going through same sex divorce in Morris County towns including Madison, Morristown, Randolph, Dover, Denville, Rockaway, Florham Park, and all of Northern New Jersey.
 Our firm views each divorce case as a new opportunity to help our clients and their families rebuild their lives with a solid foundation for the future.

-Call our office today for a confidential and comprehensive case assessment with one of our qualified and experienced same sex divorce attorneys to learn more about how we can address your individual needs and concerns.
+Call our office today for a confidential and comprehensive Strategic Planning Session with one of our qualified and experienced same sex divorce attorneys to learn more about how we can address your individual needs and concerns.